MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/introducing-ssl-certificate-managment.md

 ## Bug fixes and refinements

 Following bug fixes have been made  in the certificate management experience:
-- Usability improvements in the create/extend web application Central Administration UI.
+- Usability improvements in the create/extend web application of the Central Administration UI.
 - Better support for certificates with hash algorithms other than SHA-2.
 - Import-SPCertificate provides a summary of the certificates that were just imported.
 - Support for relative paths in PowerShell cmdlets.